Year of entry 2024

 - Managing Global Value Chains – 10 credits

 - Freight and Green Logistics – 10 credits

 Most modules combine lectures with practicals, workshops or seminars, depending on the subject.
 These are enhanced with skills classes and fieldtrips.
 You can expect to study in a variety of settings, from large lecture theatres to computer clusters, seminar rooms, tutorials and out in the field.

 We offer research-led teaching across the breadth of our environment and business disciplines, from specialists in their field.
 As Leeds is a research-intensive Russell Group University, you’ll be studying amongst staff who are at the cutting edge of research world-wide, and who will incorporate this expertise into their teaching.

-You will have a designated personal tutor throughout your studies at Leeds, who will be an academic member of staff.
-You'll have academic tutorials through tutor groups and one-to-one meetings during your studies.
+You'll have a designated personal tutor throughout your studies at Leeds, who will be an academic member of staff.
 In addition, our excellent student support team is based close to where you’ll work and study to help with anything from academic advice to timetabling and project submission enquiries.
-You will also receive support from fellow students through our peer mentoring scheme.
+You'll also receive support from fellow students through our peer mentoring scheme.